patx/micropie/README.md

 - **WebSockets**: Use tools like Socket.IO for real-time communication.
 - **Scalability**: Ideal for modern, high-traffic applications.

-MicroPie ASGI allows you to take full advantage of these benefits while maintaining simplicity and ease of use your used to with your WSGI apps.
+MicroPie allows you to take full advantage of these benefits while maintaining simplicity and ease of use you're used to with your WSGI apps.

 ## **Feature Comparison**